-Stephanie shared this picture of the desk she uses for her family's paperwork.
+Stephanie shared the picture above of the desk she uses for her family's paperwork.

-I think this picture illustrates something really important -- sometimes all you need is a flat surface to work on.
+I think this picture illustrates something really important -- sometimes all you need for a "home office" is a flat surface to work on.

 Storage solutions and organizers can be helpful if you've got lots of computer and other equipment, or lots of papers you need access to, but other times just a place to lay things out and work is all that is needed.